marioreste/calculator/README.md

 # Calculator

-A calculator written in Java with support for mathematical operations and parsing using ANTLR4.
+A calculator written in Java with support for mathematical operations.

 ## Features
 - Support for basic arithmetic operations.
-- Uses **ANTLR4** for parsing mathematical expressions.
 - **Maven**-based structure for dependency and build management.
 - Automated testing with **JUnit**.